-The changes mean many gay, bi-men and men who have sex with men in a long-term relationship are now be able to donate blood at any time.
+The changes mean many gay, bi-men and men who have sex with men in a long-term relationship are now be able to donate blood at any time, as well as their partners.
 It also means donors are likely to not donate if they feel they are at higher risk.

 The latest update will help the UK blood services to recruit more Black donors to meet the needs of patients in the future.